2.5 GenAI Prompting

 Consider prompting as a way for you to direct and have control over a machine with a vast knowledge base.
 The more information you provide to the application, the better it will narrow its focus and perform according to your expectations and requirements.
 So attending to prompt quality will in the long run save you time and effort.
 Consider, for example, this comparison of three prompts in Figure 2.5.1:

-Figure 2.5.1 Comparison of prompt values across three examples: Low Value, Mid-Value, and High Value (Potter, 2024).
+Figure 2.5.1 Comparison of prompt values across three examples: Low Value, Mid-Value, and High Value (Potter, 2024–based on a similar chart seen on LinkedIn but which cannot be retrieved).

 Any of these sample prompts can be workable depending on the purpose: document mapping, brainstorming, or focused drafting.
 However, anyone can easily see that the Low Value example is sparse in detail, and its use as a prompt will result in a pretty generic version of a proposal.
 The output will contain no content that would be specific to the user or context.
 The Mid-Value example would offer output on the topic of sustainability, but the model would be hard pressed to narrow the focus to one or two areas of sustainability and conform to the 5-page limit.
 Sustainability is a broad topic area and any useful proposal would have to be focused on a specific area.
 In the High Value example, the prompt is narrow and specific to a purpose, and directs the genAI application to produce output that will be more aligned to the context and the user’s goal.

-Note: Prompting will soon become more convenient for those using ChatGPT.
-In February 2024, Open AI began a limited roll-out of ChatGPT and GPTs “memory” capabilities (Open AI, 2024).
-Limited users are now able to opt in to use these capabilities for testing purposes.
-Users can direct ChatGPT to remember details from previous conversations, including personal details.
-These users are also able to direct the model to forget specified information or turn off the memory capability.
-This memory will streamline the prompting process by removing the necessity to repeat conversational details from previous chats.
+Note: Prompting has become more convenient with ChatGPT’s “memory” capabilities (Open AI, 2024).
+ChatGPT can remember details from previous conversations, including personal details.
+This memory streamlines the prompting process by eliminating the necessity to repeat conversational details from previous chats.
 If the model can carry over previously used information relating to context (overall company, situation, goals, for example) into current conversations, then the user can simply focus on the immediate situational prompt requirements.
+If preferred, users, however, are also able to direct the model to forget specified information or turn off the memory capability.

 Structured Prompts